IsmaelMousa/WDFAP/README.md

 ## Usage

 The **DFAP** provides a user-friendly interface for fetching articles.
-For now you can choose to fetch articles from **Wikipedia**, **Google News**, or both simultaneously.
+For now, you can choose to fetch articles from **Wikipedia**, **Google News**, or both simultaneously.
 The fetched data is stored in the `data/` directory in different formats for easy access and analysis.